percona/percona-xtradb-cluster/doc/source/wsrep-system-index.rst

    :default: ``ON``

 Enables automatic configuration of SSL encryption.
-When disabled, you need to configure SSL manually to encrypt |PXC| traffic.
+When disabled, you need to configure SSL manually to encrypt Percona XtraDB Cluster traffic.

 Possible values: